TracyZhangyr/Minecraft-Geolocator/docs/final.md

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/CS175%20Final%20Diagrams-Intro%20picture.png" width='700' />

 In our CS 175 Project, we are interested in the problem of image regression.
-Given 4 images of size 640x360x3 in a custom made map of Washington D.C., predict the coordinates of where that image was taken in Minecraft.
-That is, the result is two coordinates x, and z.
-We solve through gathering image data and their corresponding coordinates to train Convolutional Neural Networks.
+Given 4 images of size 640x360x3 at one location in a custom-made map of Washington D.C., we predict this location's coordinates in Minecraft.
+That is, the result is two coordinates x and z.
+We solve through gathering image data and their corresponding coordinates to train Convolutional Neural Networks (CNNs).

-We would be gather training data from 4 directions, North, South, East, and West, for a single pair of coordinates.
-The model would be trained in an area 200x200 area. -30 to 130 in the x-direction and 0 to 200 in the z-direction.
-Images will be taken every 10 blocks in the x direction and every 10 blocks in the z direction.
+We would be gathering training data from 4 directions, North, South, East, and West, for a single pair of coordinates.
+The model would be trained in a 200x200 area: -70 to 130 in the x-direction and 0 to 200 in the z-direction.
+Images will be taken every 10 blocks in the x-direction and every 10 blocks in the z-direction.

-Our goal for this project is to train convolutional neural networks to perform better than the baseline.
+Our goal for this project is to train CNNs to perform better than the baseline.
 We expect a successful model to have less than 2700 MSE.
-This roughly equates to predicting a coordinate with a 36 block difference from the ground truth in the x axis and the z axis.
+This roughly equates to predicting a coordinate with a 36-block difference from the ground truth in the x-axis and the z-axis.

 We would like to specify some specific language we would be using from now on.
 We will not be using North, South, East, and West to describe the 4 different views.
-Instead, we would be using positive x, positive z, negative x, negative z to describe which way the agent is facing.
+Instead, we would be using positive x, positive z, negative x, negative z (+x, +z, -x, -z) to describe which way the agent is facing.

 ### Why do we need ML/AI for this problem

 This problem is non-trivial because we are not sampling every coordinate in the training/testing space.
-If we were to sample images from every pair of coordinates, we could just use a brute force pixel RGB color matching program.
-In our case, we are sampling images every 10 blocks in the x axis and z axis.
-We need AI for this problem because it is difficult to identify and extract image features manually and it is difficult to infer the distance between 2 different images taken.
+If we were to sample images from every pair of coordinates, we could just use a brute force pixel RGB color matching method.
+In our case, we are sampling images every 10 blocks in the x-axis and z-axis.
+We need AI for this problem because it is difficult to identify and extract image features manually, and it is difficult to infer the distance between 2 different images taken.
 Algorithms that detect image features such as ORB (Oriented FAST and Rotated BRIEF) are good with detecting image features and could identify if 2 images are similar.
-However, ORB algorithm lacks the ability to infer how far 2 images are taken.
+However, the ORB algorithm lacks the ability to infer how far 2 images are taken.
 This is critical for our task as we need to be able to not only know that 2 images are similar but also know how far apart the 2 images are.
 Thus, we need ML algorithms for this task.

-We are also not using a simple map.
-We are using a complex map with objects such as buildings, roads, cars, trees, etc. In addition, there are also an elevation difference between the images taken.
+Furthermore, we are also not using a simple map.
+We are using a complex map with objects such as buildings, roads, cars, trees, etc. Besides, there are also elevation differences between the images taken.
 This makes the problem difficult as the environment simulates a real environment rather than a simplified testing environment.

 ## Approach

-This section will be divided into 3 smaller sections: Data Collection, Data Dimensionality Reduction, as well as Models.
+This section will be divided into 3 subsections: Data Collection, Data Preprocessing, and Models Building and Training.

 ### Data Collection